 PS: While looking for solutions to Todd’s problems, we stumbled across a variety of promising solutions for other problem areas in DRI domain, which if implemented could help you get rid of your DRI woes.
 Brilliant solutions, they are.

-If you are researching on making improvements in DRI products or processes and looking for solutions to problems like but not limited to those mentioned below, we could be of great help to you.
+If you are researching improving DRI products or processes and looking for solutions to problems such as

 Authored by: Deepika Kaushal, Manager, Patent Landscape Team.